-In the future, we may need to raise additional capital, which may not be available on terms acceptable to us, or at all.
+We will need to raise additional capital, which may not be available on terms acceptable to us, or at all.

-From time to time, we may require additional capital to respond to technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions or unforeseen circumstances.
+We are in the process of an active operational buildout and anticipate that we will need some additional capital to implement our initial buildout phase, including the planned roll-out of our mining sites in the third quarter of 2022.
+For further details, see "Business-Our Planned Cryptocurrency Operations-Operational Buildout Plan".
+If we are unable to obtain adequate debt or equity financing for our planned roll-out, we may be required to delay or change our planned initial buildout steps, which may adversely affect our business plan.
+From time to time, we may also require additional capital to respond to technological advancements, competitive dynamics or technologies, customer demands, business opportunities, challenges, acquisitions or unforeseen circumstances.
 Accordingly, we may determine to engage in equity or debt financings or enter into credit facilities for the above-mentioned or other reasons.
 We may not be able to timely secure additional debt or equity financing on favorable terms, or at all.

-If we raise additional funds through equity financing, our existing stockholders could experience significant dilution.
+Furthermore, if we raise additional funds through equity financing, our existing stockholders could experience significant dilution.
+Any debt financing obtained by us in the future could also involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.

-Furthermore, any debt financing obtained by us in the future could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us, when we require it, our ability to continue to grow or support our business and to respond to business challenges could be significantly limited and it could have a material adverse effect on our business, prospects, financial condition, and operating results.